sccalhoun89/Getting_and_Cleaning_Data_Project/CodeBook.md

 #Getting and Cleaning Data Project Code Book

-This script requires the dplyr and data.table R Packages.

 This data was taken from the Human Activity Recognition Using Smartphones Dataset Version 1.0 (www.smartlab.ws)

 ##Files